TypeScript

 Invoke Instructions

-is set up using a program's IDL file, you can use the Anchor
+Once the Program is set up using a program's IDL file, you can use the Anchor

 MethodsBuilder